A Haitian writer’s many exiles and returns.

 - Critics have often debated how to interpret and respond to the effusive eroticism of certain parts of Hadriana.
 What is your reaction to the depiction of sexuality in this first part of the novel?

-We encourage you to reflect on the above questions – and whatever else, of course – in the comment section below, as a lead-in to our first conversation.
+We encourage you to reflect on the above questions – and whatever else, of course – in the comment section below.

 For further information: